lisabardelli/CV/README.md

 #### Problem solver & Fast learner

-- While working at [OpenTable - Kayak](https://www.opentable.co.uk/), I have requested to be involved in the Bank reconciliation; in less than two months I was effectively in charged of it for the EMEA markets.
+- While working at [OpenTable - Kayak](https://www.opentable.co.uk/), I have requested to be involved in the Bank reconciliation; in less than two months I was effectively in charge of it for the EMEA markets.

 - While attending Makers, I successfully build multiple featured web applications, in a language I was practicing for a very short time frames.